Department of Nutrition (NUTR)

 644 Medical Nutrition Therapy Case Seminar (1).
 Prerequisite, NUTR 642.
 Course designed to introduce the student to clinical nutrition practice.
 Students learn case-based medical nutrition therapy, professional interdisciplinary communication and documentation skills.

-650 Food Science, Production, and Meal Preparation (2).
+650 Food Science, Production and Meal Preparation (2).
 Prerequisite, NUTR 400.
 Introduction to foods, food composition and properties; factors affecting selection, handling, and prep of foods; food safety; basic food industry knowledge; meal planning.
-NUTR 650 lab required.
+NUTR 650 laboratory required.

-650L Food Science, Production, and Meal Preparation Lab (1).
+650L Food Science, Production and Meal Preparation Laboratory (1).
 Concurrent with NUTR 650.
 This is the laboratory that accompanies NUTR 650.
 This laboratory applies the basic concepts of meal preparation, food production, and food science.
 Laboratory fee required.
 Three laboratory hours per week.

 660 Food Service Systems Management (2).
 Permission of the instructor for nonmajors.
 Basic concepts of institutional food service systems management applied to small and medium-sized health care facilities in the community.

 660L Food Service Systems Management Experience (1).
 Corequisite, NUTR 660.
 This is a food service management practicum that applies the basic concepts of institutional food service systems.
 Two laboratory hours per week.

 692H Honors Research in Nutrition (3).
 Permission of the instructor.
 Directed readings or laboratory study of a selected topic.
 Requires a written proposal to be submitted to and approved by the B.S.P.H.
 Committee and faculty research director.
 A written report is required.
 May be taken more than once for credit.
 Six laboratory hours per week.

 695 Nutrition Research (1–9).
 Permission of the instructor.
 Individual arrangements with faculty for bachelor and master students to participate in ongoing research.